 2023 will be a particular important year for the Convention.
 It will mark the end of the destruction of all declared chemical weapons stockpiles.
-Against this background, next year's Review Conference of the Convention should give guidance and direction as to the future role of the OPCW.
-All States Parties should engage in these discussions and must not lose sight of the core task of this organisation, which is to take all the necessary steps to ensure chemical weapons will never again be developed, produced, stockpiled and used.
+Against this background, next year the Fifth Special Session of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention (Fifth Review Conference) should give guidance and direction as to the future role of the OPCW.
+All States Parties should engage in these discussions and must not lose sight of the core task of this Organisation, which is to take all the necessary steps to ensure chemical weapons will never again be developed, produced, stockpiled and used.
 Unfortunately, even after the destruction of all declared stockpiles, the compliance challenges I referred to earlier show that we are still a long way from achieving this ultimate objective.

-The new Centre for Chemistry and Technology (CCT) will be a cornerstone in the endeavour to give the OPCW the necessary instruments and resources to perform its tasks.
+The new Centre for Chemistry and Technology (ChemTech Centre) will be a cornerstone in the endeavour to give the OPCW the necessary instruments and resources to perform its tasks.
 The German Government has contributed to the construction budget for this new Centre, as have over 50 States Parties from all regional groups.
-We are similarly determined to support the future programmes that will be implemented at the CCT.
+We are similarly determined to support the future programmes that will be implemented at the ChemTech Centre.

 Let me end by underscoring that Germany remains strongly committed to the global fight against chemical weapons.
 As a dedicated State Party to the Convention, we will continue to support the OPCW in words and in deeds.
 In 2022, Germany assumed the presidency of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.
-The G7led Global Partnership brings together 30 member countries and the EU and since its creation in 2002 has made very important contributions to strengthening the CWC.
+The G7-led Global Partnership brings together 30 member countries and the European Union and since its creation in 2002 has made very important contributions to strengthening the Convention.
 During its presidency, Germany has continued this good tradition.
 Inter alia, one of the two regular sessions of the Global Partnership's Chemical Security Working Group was dedicated to ongoing and future cooperation with the OPCW.
-A special session of that group has addressed assistance to Ukraine, a member of the Global Partnership as well as a State Party to the CWC, to enable the country to protect itself from chemical threats stemming from Russia's war of aggression.
+A special session of that group has addressed assistance to Ukraine, a member of the Global Partnership as well as a State Party to the Convention, to enable the country to protect itself from chemical threats stemming from Russia's war of aggression.
 Germany will continue to promote global chemical security also in the framework of the Global Partnership.
 Fighting the re-emergence of chemical weapons remains a pivotal security interest of all civilised nations.